 1. Most successful ecommerce websites were launched in the 90s

-With that said, each of the five most successful ecommerce businesses today were launched in the 90s.
+The interesting fact here is that five most successful ecommerce businesses today were launched in the 90s.
 All of them survived the Dot-com bubble and they are making billions every year.

 - Amazon – launched in 1994